 While I'm waiting for the stone for the Falcon from Franeker to arrive, the other work, in the meantime, just goes on.
 Right now I'm working on a sandstone baldachin for St. John's Cathedral in 's-Hertogenbosch.
 A baldachin is a type of canopy under which the statue of a saint is supposed to stand.

-Some years ago I participated for twelve years in carving sculpture for this Cathedral, of 1999 to 2010.
-In that period I carved lots of different things, from statues of saints and shield-bearers, of consoles, gargoyles, crockets, crockets and finials to reliefs and angels.
+Some years ago I participated for twelve years in carving sculpture for this Cathedral, from 1999 to 2010.
+In that period I carved lots of different things, from statues of saints and shield-bearers, from consoles, gargoyles, crockets, crockets and finials to reliefs and angels.
 And also two baldachins for the Sacraments chapel.

 But that was on the other side of the church, and that side is looking very good now.
 A number of façades are being taken care of now for major repairs, and weathered natural stone is being replaced, including that side crocket I carved recently and now also this baldachin.

 Today someone asked me whether I carve such a block myself and if I order the stone as well.
 That could have been possible, but with such a restoration as this, all of that is split up in several parts.
 First there is the restoration contractor, who carefully detaches this old block from the surrounding stonemasonry (of course a long trajectory has preceded all of this, but to keep it simple I'll just pass over that).
 The old block then goes to the designer at the architect's, who will measure it all and recreates it in AutoCad drawings.
 All the ornaments on it are drawn as little square blocks.
 From those drawings, profile templates are printed on plastic film at the stonemason's shop, which are used by the stonemason to carve a new squared piece of stone step by step into a baldachin.
 Only after that it's delivered at my place (or a colleague's of course).
 That stone, of course, comes out of a mountain, and not as many people seem to think out of a foundry.